 Excess mucus in the stool might be a sign of a gastrointestinal (GI) problem.
 An intestinal mucus layer protects the rest of your body from food residue and potential pathogens in your intestines.

-According to the World Journal of Gastroenterology, if an inflammatory process breaks down this mucosal layer, you might excrete mucus with your stool.
+According to the , if an inflammatory process breaks down this mucosal layer, you might excrete mucus with your stool.
 This gives pathogens within your colon easier access to your body, potentially increasing your chances of becoming ill.

 Dehydration and constipation may also produce excess mucus, or at least give the appearance of increased mucus.
 These changes may happen suddenly.
 Symptoms may resolve on their own or with medication.